| Title: | 'R6'-Based Flexible Framework for Permutation Tests |

 n_permu = 10000

-an integer indicating number of permutations for the permutation distribution.
-If set to zero (default) then all permutations are used.
+n_permuan integer indicating number of permutations for the permutation distribution.
+If set to 0, all permutations will be used.

 A AnsariBradley object.